 Only one variety of treated lumber is considered safe for exterior and interior use.
 Borate is a contemporary pressure treatment.
 It's in plywood, beams, posts, two-by-fours and lumber of all varieties.
 If you have a choice, seek it out.
 Borate is a naturally occurring mineral in rocks, soil, water and all living things.
 Borate protects wood from bugs, fungus and other wood-decaying organisms.

 Borate-treated lumber is indistinguishable from ordinary lumber.
-Some manufactures add a greenish patina to the lumber to make it easier to identify.
+Some manufacturers add a greenish patina to the lumber to make it easier to identify.
 It's a brighter color than the old-school green tint used on CCA lumber.

 Identify borate lumber by stamps that are not consistent throughout the industry.
 Some lumber may have the word Borate printed on it.
 Other lumber may contain stamps such as Tim-Bor, Hi-Bor or other versions for borate.